+3.1.1 Mead Place

-- 3.1 Montague Road- Broad Green - 3.1.1 To introduce one-way working in Montague Road, operating in an eastbound direction, with entry from Parsons Mead and no entry from London Road This will prevent extraneous through traffic from using Montague Road in the Westbound direction and remove traffic conflicts and congestion on this road.
-See drawing HWY-TRS1264-11-MONTAGUE
+To introduce a one-way working with in Mead Place, operating in an eastbound direction with no-entry from London Road.
+This would prevent through traffic from using Mead Place in a westbound direction and remove

-- 3.1.2 The introduction of the one way system in Montague Road is estimated to cost £12,000. - 3.2 Funding for the design, consultation process and implementation is available within the "LIP" (Local Implementation Plan) funding for 2015-2016 provided by Transport for London (TfL). - 3.3 The Council aims to introduce one-way workings where local residents and ward councillors have raised concerns as to road safety problems caused by through traffic movements or where this traffic causes unnecessary congestion and head on traffic conflicts.
-The introduction of one-way workings may increase traffic on surrounding roads. - 3.4 The proposed one way working will be subject to detailed design processes and road safety audit to ensure that they meet the needs and safety requirements of those using them. - 3.5 A number of illuminated signs are required for the proposed one-way workings as shown on the attached drawings.
+- traffic conflicts and congestion on this road.
+Removing parking from Mead place is an option, but would not be popular with local residents.
+See drawing HWY/TRS1261MEADPL/01 - 3.1.3 The introduction of the one way system with cycle contraflow in Mead Place is estimated to cost £15,000. - 3.2 Funding for the design, consultation process and implementation is available within the "LIP" (Local Implementation Plan) funding for 2016-2017 provided by Transport for London (TfL). - 3.3 The Council aims to introduce one-way workings where local residents and ward councillors have raised concerns as to road safety problems caused by through traffic movements or where this traffic causes unnecessary congestion and head on traffic conflicts.
+The introduction of one-way workings may increase traffic on surrounding roads. - 3.4 The proposed one-way working will be subject to detailed design processes and road safety audit to ensure that they meet the needs and safety requirements of those using them. - 3.5 A number of illuminated signs are required for the proposed one-way workings as shown on the attached drawings.